ephrine/Infrared-Detector/README.md

 if there is any problem with app submit a bug report instead of giving low rating

-Follow Me on Google+: https://plus.google.com/+DeveshChaudhari95 Follow Me on Facebook: https://www.facebook.com/ephrinepharma
+Follow Me on Facebook: https://www.facebook.com/ephrineapps